Burgess-type character sum estimates over generalized arithmetic progressions of rank $2$: Introduction

 The key ingredient in Theorem \ref{char-sum} is the optimal bound for multiplicative energies of GAPs in $\F_p$ of rank $2$.

 \begin{theorem} Let $p$ be prime and let $A \subset \F_p$ be a GAP of rank $2$.
 Then

 \end{theorem}

 We conjecture that Theorem \ref{x-energy} holds for GAPs of any fixed rank $d$, which would imply Theorem \ref{char-sum} for GAPs of any fixed rank.
-In comparison, Kerr \cite[Corollary 4]{Kerr} established Theorem \ref{x-energy} for rank-$d$ GAPs $A \subset \F_p$ of the form
+See Section \ref{sec:general-d} for an explanation on why we are unable to prove this general case.